DIGITAL DIRECTORIES LIMITED

 This clause applies to Clients only.

-8.1 The Client acknowledges that the Services may enable or assist it to purchase legal services from Lawyers and that it does so solely at its own risk.
+8.1 The Client acknowledges that the Services may enable or assist it to purchase legal services from Lawyers or Firms and that it does so solely at its own risk.

 8.2 The Company makes no representation, warranty or commitment and shall have no liability or obligation whatsoever in relation to:

-- the accuracy, appropriateness or legality of any information on a Lawyer’s profile including without limitation their qualifications or the suitability for any purpose; and/or
+- the accuracy, appropriateness or legality of any information on a Lawyer’s or a Firm’s profile including without limitation their qualifications or the suitability for any purpose; and/or

-8.3 By allowing Clients to access the contact details of Lawyers through the Website as part of the Services, the Company does not endorse or approve any given Lawyer.
-Accordingly, the Company has no liability for any defects in the performance of any services or any breach of any agreement by a Lawyer.
+8.3 By allowing Clients to access the contact details of Lawyers or Firms through the Website as part of the Services, the Company does not endorse or approve any given Lawyer or Firm.
+Accordingly, the Company has no liability for any defects in the performance of any services or any breach of any agreement by a Lawyer or a Firm.

 9. INTELLECTUAL PROPERTY